nordcloud/serverless-mocha-plugin/README.md

   wrapper.init(liveFunction);
 ```

+NOTE: Live running does not currently work.
+Waiting for serverless 1.0 to finalize / have required env variables available

 ### Running tests

 Tests can be run directly using Mocha (in which case it needs to be installed to your project or globally)
-or using the mocha-run command
+or using the "invoke test" command

 ```
-sls function mocha-run [-s stage] [-r region] [function1] [function2] [...]
+sls invoke test [--stage stage] [--region region] [-f function1] [-f function2] [...]
 ```

 To use a mocha reporter (e.g. json), use the -R switch.
 Reporter options can be passed with the -O switch.

-If no function names are passed to mocha-run, all tests are run from the test/ directory
+If no function names are passed to "invoke test", all tests are run from the test/ directory

 The default timeout for tests is 6 seconds.
 In case you need to apply a different timeout, that can be done in the test file
 using using this.timeout(milliseconds) in the define, after, before or it -blocks.